Only open at certain times

 Archbishop Aelfric canonised John of York, responsible for founding the monastery at Beverley, as St. John of Beverley.

 An army sent by Sweyn of Denmark landed in the north and captured York.
 Local rebels joined the Danes and attacked the two castles within the city.
 A fire lit by the Normans in an attempt to prevent the Danes attacking the castles got out of control and a large part of the city was destroyed including the cathedral.
 The confusion aided the Danes in capturing the castles and killing most of the Normans in the city.

 William the Conqueror placed Lanfranc in the position of Archbishop of Canterbury a move designed to strengthen his hold on the English throne.
 Thomas of Bayeux, a pupil of William's brother Odo, was put in the position of Archbishop of York after the death of Ealred who died on September 11th, 1069.
 Archbishop Stigand was imprisoned in Winchester.

-York Minster was partially damaged by fire in this year.
+York Minster was partially damaged by fire in this year that destroyed a large part of the city.
 The near-by church of St. Mary's and some other 37 churches were also damaged.

 At York Minster, king John's daughter Joan married Alexander II, the king of the Scots.
 Joan was only eleven years old at the time of the wedding.

 Building work on the South Transept of York Minster took place until 1241. ¹